espressomd/espresso/doc/sphinx/electrostatics.rst

 *ELC* can be used to simulate charged system with 2D periodicity.
-In more detail, is a special procedure that converts a 3D electrostatic method to a 2D method in computational order N. Currently, it only supports P3M.
+In more detail, is a special procedure that converts a 3D electrostatic method to a 2D method in computational order N. Currently, it only supports P3M without GPU.
 This means, that you will first have to set up the P3M algorithm before using ELC.
 The algorithm is definitely faster than MMM2D for larger numbers of particles (:math:`>400` at reasonable accuracy requirements).
 The periodicity has to be set to (1 1 1) still, *ELC* cancels the electrostatic contribution of the periodic replica in **z-direction**.
 Make sure that you read the papers on ELC